|

 choices often do elicit criticism beyond any statement we were consciously trying to

-make, perhaps never more so than when, as I did in Century Bungalow, you suggest there are better ways
+make, perhaps never more so than when, as I did in the seventh post in Century Bungalow, you suggest there are better ways

-to make those choices when dealing with a heritage building.
+to make those choices when dealing with heritage.
 Some thought it more virtuous to repaint a house oneself as needed, rather than working through other, more expensive, hands.
-I respect DIY, am involved in loads of it, but it doesn't extend to exterior paint jobs.
+I respect DIY, am necessarily involved in loads of it, but this doesn't extend to exterior paint jobs.
 I no longer have the time, agility or inclination to tackle prep work perched on a ladder.
-It's a massive undertaking in sometimes precarious positions and it has to be done in dry times (here, during summer heat).
-Also, considerable skill goes into a job that's to last and look good for a more than a year.
-Skip or cheap out on the prep and your coat of paint will be splitting and blistering immediately.
+It's a massive undertaking, often performed in precarious positions on ladders, and it needs to be done in dry times (here, that means during summer heat).
+Also, considerable skill goes into a job that's to last and look good for a more than one year.
+Skip or cheap out on the prep and your coat of paint will be splitting and blistering almost immediately.
 Most saving on the costs of building and maintaining today (including painting) comes at the expense of quality and longevity of finish, and with a heritage building I feel that's definitely the wrong path.
 The fact that people now move as often as they do perhaps means that cheap and nasty has fewer implications for the owner than is desirable.
 I am satisfied with

 |